stape-io/mixpanel-tag/README.md

 - Track - tracks Mixpanel events.
 - Alias - adds an alias to existing Mixpanel contact.
+- Set Once - sets user profile properties only if they are not already set.
 - Reset - resets identification of Mixpanel contact.